 "Somewhere between criminology and cultural studies in an area of excitement.
 It is here where the cultural shift is most evident and where a journal like Crime, Media, Culture can provide just the right lens at the right time" Jock Young, John Jay College of Criminal Justice, City University of New York, USA and University of Canterbury, UK

 "Crime, Media, Culture acknowledges what so many scholars have long recognized, namely the critical importance of media and cultural representations in shaping popular stereotypes of crime and justice, and thus of official policies.
 All the better the journal's international nature promises a long overdue integration of existing scholarship in North America, Europe and the Asia/Pacific region.
 I am delighted to be associated with this project" Philip Jenkins, Pennsylvania State University, USA

-Crime, Media, Culture is available electronically on SAGE Journals Online at http://cmc.sagepub.com
+Access all issues of Crime, Media, Culture on SAGE Journals Online.

 This journal is a member of the Committee on Publication Ethics (COPE).

 Crime, Media, Culture is a fully peer reviewed, international journal providing the primary vehicle for exchange between scholars who are working at the intersections of criminological and cultural inquiry.
 It promotes a broad cross-disciplinary understanding of the relationship between crime, criminal justice, media and culture.
 The journal explores a range of media forms (including traditional media, new and alternative media, and surveillance technologies) and has a special focus on cultural criminology and its concerns with image, representation, meaning and style.
 While CMC embraces submissions across a range of research perspectives and methodological orientations, CMC encourages especially work that develops cultural, critical, and qualitative understandings of the crime, media, culture nexus

 The journal invites papers in three broad substantive areas: